dmbarbour/glas/docs/GlasCLI.md

         glas opname a b c
             # implicitly rewrites to
-        glas --run glas-cli-opname.main -- a b c
+        glas --run glas-cli-opname.run -- a b c

-This syntactic sugar combines nicely with *application macros* which, when run, return another application program based on command line arguments.
-Application macros provides an opportunity for staged metaprogramming, flexible code search and indexing, DSLs specific to an operation, or tuning runtime features (GC, JIT, caching, quotas, profiling, logging, effects API versioning, etc.) by injecting annotations or initialization steps.
+Behavior of 'run' depends on the program and may be influenced by annotations.
+As a rule, runtime parameters - such as memory quota, choice of garbage collector, or version of effects API - must be specified via annotation or effects.

 ## Value References